GetStream/stream-video-js/packages/react-native-sdk/README.md

 ## **Repo Overview** 😎

 This repo contains projects and samples developed by the team and Stream community.
-Projects are broke up into directories containing the source code for each project.
+Projects are broken up into directories containing the source code for each project.

 ## Roadmap

-Video roadmap and changelog is available [here](https://github.com/GetStream/protocol/discussions/127).
+Video roadmap and changelog are available [here](https://github.com/GetStream/protocol/discussions/127).

+### 0.1 milestone

 ### 0.2 milestone

-- [ ] Livestream tutorial
-- [ ] Deeplink support for video call demo & dogfooding app (skip auth for the video demo, keep it for dogfooding)
-- [ ] Chat Integration
-- [ ] XML version of VideoRenderer
-- [ ] Call Analytics stateflow
-- [ ] Automatically handle pagination and sorting on > 6 participants
-- [X] Reactions

 ### 0.3 milestone

-- [ ] Dynascale 2.0 (codecs, f resolution switches, resolution webrtc handling)
-- [ ] Test coverage
-- [ ] Testing on more devices
-- [ ] Audio & Video filters
-- [ ] Android SDK development.md cleanup
-- [X] SDK development guide for all teams

 ### 0.4 milestone

-- [ ] Analytics integration
-- [ ] Screensharing from mobile
-- [ ] Tap to focus
-- [ ] Camera controls
-- [ ] Picture of the video stream at highest resolution